Pelvic Floor FAQs

 How prevalent are Pelvic Floor Disorders?

-Nearly 25 percent of U.S. women are affected by pelvic floor disorders, according to a study funded by the National Institutes of Health.
+Up to 75% of women will experience urinary incontinence in their lifetime and nearly 25 percent of U.S. women will undergo a surgical procedure to treat a pelvic floor disorder, according to a study funded by the National Institutes of Health.
 Fecal incontinence is the second highest reason why people are placed into nursing homes.

 What is pelvic floor bowel dysfunction?